-The OfficeServ OAS card provides 64 digital signal processors (DSPs) that can be configured as MGI channels, MOBEX DTMF receivers used by the Executive MOBEX feature, or a mix of the two.
+The OAS card provides 32 digital signal processors (DSP's) that can be configured as MGI channels, MOBEX DTMF receivers used by the Executive MOBEX feature, or a mix of the two.
 MGI channels are enabled in 4 port increments, and each increment will decrease the available MOBEX DTMF receivers.
-In addition, to these configurable DSP's the OAS card provides 32 DSP's dedicated to providing 64 Media Proxy Service (MPS) channels.
-The OAS card can be installed in universal slots 3, 4, or 5 of the OfficeServ 7200-S cabinet.
-A maximum of 3 OAS cards can be installed, allowing up to 96 Executive MOBEX users, 48 MGI channels, or a mixture of each, and up to 192 MPS channels.
-Every call that uses MPS service will actually use two (2) MPS channels, one for RTP and one for RTCP
+In addition to these configurable DSP's the OAS card provides 32 DSP's dedicated to providing 64 Media Proxy Service (MPS) channels.
+The OAS card can be installed in any universal slot.
+When installed in slot 1 or 2 of the main cabinet or slots 1, 2, 4 or 5 of the expansion cabinet only 16 timeslots are available for the OAS card, so a maximum of 16 MOBEX DTMF receivers per card is possible.
+All other slots allow up to 32 MOBEX receivers per card.
+A maximum of 5 OAS cards can be installed, allowing up to 64 Executive MOBEX users, 80 MGI channels, or a mixture of each, and up to 256 MPS channels.

-Note: Executive MOBEX is a licensed feature available on the MP20S.
+Note: Executive MOBEX is a licensed feature.
 See Mobile Extension (MOBEX) for more information.